 When financing a home, this is the most substantial cost of the entire process.
 Depending on your goals and loan program, the down payment can range from as low as 3% to over 20% of the purchase price.

 Several of these costs are paid prior to closing, such as earnest money, inspection, and appraisal.
 The remaining costs are usually paid at closing, all of which total to your “cash to close” number.
 Your lender will provide you with an estimate early in the transaction and then a final number will be given to you just before closing.
 If over $10,000, you will be required to submit the funds in the form of a wire transfer.
-Prior to making an offer, your Realtor can provide you with a property-specific estimate, which should incorporate most of these costs, so you know what to expect and can be financially prepared for the purchase.
 Our team is available to offer further clarification on any of the items listed above.
-Please feel free to contact us anytime with your questions and concerns.
+Please reach out to us anytime with your questions and concerns.